Samriddhi-98/HELP-NGO-Country-Segmentation-using-Unsupervised-Learning-/README.md

 Final Dataset: A clean, scaled, and compact version of the original dataset.

-✅ Goal: Prepare the dataset for accurate and meaningful clustering.

 4️⃣ Unsupervised Learning (Clustering)
 Here we apply algorithms to group the countries without using any predefined labels.